 General Adult Psychiatry

-Oaktree Connect, here to help adults through challenges in day-to-day life
+Oaktree Connect is here to help adults through challenges in day-to-day life

-- Thirdly, older adults may be less likely to seek treatment for mental health issues due to stigma, lack of access to care, or other factors.
-This may lead to an underrepresentation of mental health disorders in this age group.
+Older adults may be less inclined to pursue treatment for mental health concerns because of stigma, limited access to care, or various other factors.
+As a result, this can result in an underrepresentation of mental health disorders within this demographic.

 Mental Health Statistics: MHFA England